guangxiaozhi/FullOfMemory/starter_documentation/FeatureList.md

 * users can delete/update their own answer
 * when adding or delete answer, answer number should be changed.

-## 4. Search/filters
+## 4. likes

-* All users & nonusers can use search bar
+* All users can like questions and answers.
-* Users & nonusers can view a list of search results
+* All users can remove their own likes on questions and ansers.
-* when you click the question, it will jumping to single question page.
+* If I have this feature, the likes number will show up on Question Page/Single question Page/Answers

 ## 5. User Profile